 The benefits of using an SMTP server cannot be over-emphasized, with an SMTP server we can send email from our local server.
 Thus, giving us the ability to test the email functionality on the local server itself.

-In this tutorial, we will create simple contact us form and send data from that form using Gmail SMTP.
+In this tutorial, we will create a simple Contact Us form and send data from that form using Gmail SMTP.

 Why Use Google SMTP?